gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ---
 layout: post
-title: Find Alien Registration Number on your H1b, I140 (with Samples)
+title: Find Alien Registration Number on your H1b, F1, I140 (with Samples)
 date: 2018-12-01
 tags: USCIS Alien-Registration-Number H1b
 comments: true
-description: Alien Registration Number can be easily found on your H1b, I140, F1, EAD, GC etc. If not, you can also directly ask USCIS.
+description: How to find your Alien Registration Number on your visa documents like H1b, I140, F1, EAD, Green Card.
+You can also ask USCIS for your document number.
 ---

 Alien registration number is an unique 7-9 digit unique number assigned by USCIS to permanent immigrants of the U.S. It is also commonly referred to as "A-number" (A#) or USCIS number.